AIM-AHEAD Explained

 Assess, develop, and implement data science training curriculum

-Address research priorities and needs to form an inclusive basis for AI/ML
+Address research priorities and needs to form a comprehensive basis for AI/ML

 Assess data, computing, and software infrastructure to facilitate AI/ML and health research